fabricem15/AED-Simulator/README.md

 # COMP3004 group project
 Implementation of an AED simulation using Qt Designer and C++.
+Users can select one of various scenarios and test how the device responds to the patient's condition.

 ## Team members
 - Yasmin Hersi